130

 HPI:

 The child presents with a sudden onset of shortness of breath, cough and rash.
 The child is allergic to peanuts and nuts and has had previous episodes of respiratory distress.
-There are known sick contacts.
+There are no known sick contacts.

 PMx: